 Social Clubs and Where to Meet People

-There aren’t a lot of clubs and social groups in Hoi An yet … but it is changing.
-The expat community is growing rapidly and with that comes new ideas and innovations.
-At this stage, if you are new to Hoi An and wishing to meet people, here are some options:
+The expat community is growing rapidly and with that comes more and more social nights and activities.
+If you are new to Hoi An and wishing to meet people, here are some of them:

 The book club meets at a different venue once a month and is a great way to meet people.
 Members take it in turns to propose books and nominate venues.
 Locally printed books are just $3-4.

 Contact: Hoi An Book Club’s Facebook Page if you are interested.

 March Gallery Movie Night

 Run by March Gallery’s, Bridget March, the March Gallery Movie Night is fast becoming one of Hoi An’s most popular events.
 Movies are shown out of the Anantara Resort & Spa and normally take place once a month.
 Included in the 100,000 vnd ticket price is finger food and complementary wine/beer.
 It’s a lovely, laid back evening – literally – and if you want want to make sure you get one of those reclining beds – go early.
 Check for dates and details at March Gallery or hoiannow.com/events/.